Teaching the Hammer Throw

 Next, the hammer turns on the left heel and right toe to 180 degrees, the hammer head and both feet should be at 180 degrees.

-The left foot starts on the heel then as the thrower turns to 180 degrees the left foot moves from the heel to the side of the foot then onto the left toe.
+The left foot starts on the heel, as the thrower turns to 180 degrees the left foot moves from the heel to the side of the foot then onto the left toe.
 The focus should be on the heel to toe action with little emphasis on the side of the foot for beginning hammer throwers.

 Perform the previous hammer throw drill without pausing.
 This drill should be done slowly with the thrower on balance.